dallenwilson/gstm/README.md

 - ArchLinux users will find gstm in the ArchLinux User Repository: https://aur.archlinux.org/packages/gstm/

+- No rpm package is provided at this time, however users of RPM-based distributions (Red Hat, Fedora, CentOS, etc) can manually build an rpm package using the supplied spec file, see below for details.

 - For everyone else, release tarballs are available from Github.

 ##### Building from Source